Friday, December 17, 2010

 To view more of Guy's work click here

-A February Still life begins
+A February Still life, Day One

 This soft composition has so much potential.
 I can't wait to see what it will become.